Readyforthedraft.com

 02/13/26 – Monroe Freeling, OT, Georgia

 The Lions found themselves at the bottom of a highly competitive NFC North just two years after falling just short of Super Bowl LVIII in a three-point loss to San Francisco.
 However, the 2025 season was a definite indicator that needs on the defensive side of the football must be addressed early in this draft.
 The CB position was ravaged by injuries with DJ Reed, Terrion Arnold and Ennis Rakestraw Jr. all missing a considerable amount of time, forcing the Lions to rely in Amik Robertson and Rock Ya-Sin, both of whom had solid seasons and both are pending free agents.
 If Detroit wants to solidify the group, Colton Hood or Avieon Terrell would be the pick here.
 Detroit has long been looking for a complementary edge rusher for Aidan Hutchinson, who battled back from a gruesome leg injury in 2024 to rack up 14.5 sacks this past season.
 Al-Quadin Muhammad was just that with 11.0 sacks, but now he’s in Tampa.
-I think there’s a real desire to bring Muhammad back, but there’s no depth at the position.
 Marcus Davenport played in just 10 games over the last two seasons, recorded only 1.5 sacks during that time and is not expected back now that he’s a UFA.
 Keep an eye on Akheem Mesidor and Keldric Faulk.
 Detroit has a top five offense, but for the first time in a decade, the OL will be missing Taylor Decker, a 1stRound pick in 2016 who started all 140 games in which he played.
 Decker was granted his request for a release and now the Lions have to find his replacement.
 While the DE position may be the bigger need, replacing Decker has to be a priority especially considering there aren’t too many top tier options in free agency.
-Freeling may have only had 16 starts at LT during his time at Georgia, he’s already positioned himself as the top LT in this year’s draft class.
+I think Monroe Freeling is the pick here provided Kadyn Proctor is already off the board.
+Freeling may have only had 16 starts at LT during his time at Georgia, he’s already positioned himself as arguably the top LT in this year’s draft class.
 Freeling is an easy mover as a pass protector with quick feet and fluidity in his kick slide and ability to change directions when mirroring defenders.
 He also utilizes his length to his advantage to keep edge rushers from getting the corner on him.
 Freeling is quick out of his stance in the ground game and does well when driving forward to sustain his blocks.
 If he can work on limiting the lunging and leaning and his inconsistent hand usage that causes him to slip off blocks and allows defenders to cross his face, Freeling has the athletic profile of an immediate starter.
 Freeling’s athleticism was further showcased at the Combine where he ran a 4.93 40 and showed good lower body explosiveness for someone 6’7” and 315 pounds, posting a 33.5-inch vertical leap and a broad jump of 9 feet, 7 inches.
-Freeling and Penei Sewell would once again give Jared Goff bookend tackles blocking for him.

 02/25/26 – Emmanuel McNeil-Warren, S, Toledo